Euclid: Early Release Observations -- The star cluster systems of the Local Group dwarf galaxies IC 10 and NGC 6822: Tables of photometry and properties of star clusters

 \section{Tables of photometry and properties of star clusters}

 In these tables, we list the results of our photometry and SED-fitting analysis of the clusters (classifications 1--4).
-The tables include IDs, $UBVRI$ photometry, \Euclid \IE\YE\JE\HE photometry, $R_{\mathrm{h}}$, ages, masses, metallicities (expressed in terms of $Z/Z_{\odot}$, where $Z_{\odot}=0.02$) and $A_V$ values for each cluster.
+The tables include IDs, $UBVRI$ photometry, \Euclid \IE\YE\JE\HE photometry, $R_{\mathrm{h}}$ in pc, ages in Gyrs, $\mathrm{log_{10}}(M/{M}_{\odot})$ for both initial mass formed and living stellar mass, metallicities (expressed in terms of $Z/Z_{\odot}$, where $Z_{\odot}=0.02$) and $A_V$ values for each cluster.
 Total apparent magnitudes for {\it V} band and \YE band are provided alongside colours to convert to the remaining bands.
-We provide only the first six rows here; full tables will be available electronically.
+We provide only the first six rows here; full tables are available at the CDS.

 \begin{landscape}

 \end{landscape}